spatialos/gdk-for-unity/docs/modules/build-system/build-hooks.md

 During a build, you can use the Unity provided callbacks to add pre-processing and/or post-processing to your worker build.
 The Build System Feature Module provides a static readonly variable, `WorkerBuilder.CurrentContext`, which contains information such as the worker type and build options.

-This context is only valid during a build.
+This context is only valid during a build and will throw if accessed outside of a build.

 ```csharp
 public class BuildProcessor : IPreprocessBuildWithReport, IPostprocessBuildWithReport